MarkWilcock/Python-ML-Course/course_introduction.md

 ## The scikit-learn package

-This is the main ML packgae that we use in the course.  scikit-learn offers a set of models including:
+This is the main ML package that we use in the course.  scikit-learn offers a set of models including:

-* linear regreassion
+* linear regression
 * logistic regression (depite its name, this is a classification model)
 * SVM, a type of linear regression
-* k-NN,  a model that classifies a data point based on a majority vote of its nearest neighbours
+* k nearest neighbours (kNN),  a model that classifies a data point based on a majority vote of its nearest neighbours
+* decision trees

 scikit-learn has a consistent pattern for creating and using models, regardless of the type of model being used.